warhammer21/producer-consumer-orderfulfillment-system/app/readme.md

 - **Scalability**: Consumer instances can be scaled based on workload.
 - **Fault Tolerance**: Orders remain in the queue if the consumer is down.
 - **Load Buffering**: Handles traffic spikes without overwhelming the consumer.
+- **ML Integration**: Orders are evaluated by a predictive model, adding intelligence to the system.

 ## Difference from API Throttling
 - **Queueing** buffers and processes tasks asynchronously.